 Window systems play a key role in modern computing systems.
 They serve as the primary mediator of user input and output, and provide an interprocess communication mechanism (cut and paste) that is widely used and universally expected.
-Most modern window systems trace their conceptual ancestry to the Xerox Alto [31].
-In the Alto design, applications are presumptively friendly and the computer display is a single-user device.
+Most modern window systems trace their conceptual ancestry to the Xerox Alto [26].
+As in the Alto design, applications are presumptively friendly and the computer display is a single-user device.
 A basic goal of the Alto design was to encourage cooperation among applications in an environment of trust.
-These assumptions and goals are inherited by both the X Window System [27] and Microsoft Windows.
-Unfortunately, these assumptions of trust are incompatible with even minimal standards of security.
+These assumptions and goals are inherited by both the X Window System [22] and Microsoft Windows.
+Regrettably, they do not correspond well to objective reality.

 Window systems have direct access to sensitive information, both in the form of sensitive input (e.g. passphrases) and timing data.
 They implement critical paths in support of selected trusted applications (e.g. the login service).
 They are necessarily party to the enforcement of global information flow restrictions when systemwide mandatory access controls are in effect.
 Current designs include shared mutable resources, which are an obvious no-no, and provide a remarkable amount of server-side resource used to hold client data, creating a rich field of opportunity for storage denial of service.
-They perform operations that have high variance and observable latency, the combination of which facilitates both timing denial of service and covert channel construction.
+They perform operations that have high variance and observable latency, the combination of which facilitates facilitates both timing denial of service and covert channel construction.
 As a result, window systems provide a wealth of vulnerabilities that attackers can exploit - even in otherwise compartmentalized systems.
 Attention to security in their design is vital.

 In the late 1980's there was a flurry of work on compartmented mode workstation (CMW) implementations.
-Proceeding from requirements put forward by Mitre [33], TRW developed Trusted X, an implementation of the X Window System suitable for multilevel secure environments based on the CMW requirements [10].
+Proceeding from requirements put forward by Mitre [27], TRW developed Trusted X, an implementation of the X Window System suitable for multilevel secure environments based on the CMW requirements [10].
 This effort identified both major and minor design flaws in X, many of which could not be fixed compatibly and remain issues today.
-Related work at Mitre was conducted as part of the compartmented mode workstation effort [4, 20].
+Related work at Mitre was conducted as part of the compartmented mode workstation effort [4, 15].

 The CMW effort gave essentially no attention to potentially hostile actions occurring within an MLS compartment.
-As noted by Abrams [1], this is also true of the Trusted Computer System Evaluation Criteria [7] and (in our opinion) the Common Criteria [14].
-Viewed in light of current-day commercial threats, this ommission seems problematic.
-Defense against a scripting virus that simulates a password request prompt or creates an excessive number of windows falls outside of the scope of most compartmentation strategies; these are problems of trusted path and discretionary control.
-In today's environment, it seems optimistic to assume that two applications in a single mandatory access control domain are mutually friendly.
-The mandatory policy does not object to information moving between these two processes, but it would be useful to ensure positive confirmation of user intent: some identifiably authorizing action performed by the user, such as a keystroke corresponding to a "paste"
+As noted by Abrams [1], this is also true of the Trusted Computer System Evaluation Criteria [7] and (in our opinion) the Common Criteria [11].
+Viewed in light of current-day commercial threats, this focus of attention is exactly backwards.
+In commodity computing we largely assume that the user is trusted with respect to information flow decisions, and that hostile software is the primary source of threat.
+We do not object to information moving from one process to another provided we can trace the transfer to some authorizing action performed by the user, such as a keystroke corresponding to a "paste" operation.
+Compartments, if they exist, serve as boundaries across which actions are to be audited.
+It would be useful to have a window system that addressed this problem space.